Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/3-run-container.md

 	This is the score that quantifies the sentiment expressed in the text string "Great food and excellent service."
 Remember that 0.0 is negative and 1.0 is positive.

 The container is running and accepting calls via HTTP.
-The next step is to build an app that submits text typed by the user to the container to score the text for sentiment.
+The next step is to build an app that submits text typed by the user to the app running in the container to score the text for sentiment.